Everest View Trek

 Itinerary

-When we arrive in Lukla, you’ll quickly begin to appreciate the quirky little town’s status as the gateway to Mount Everest.
+When you arrive in Lukla, you’ll quickly begin to appreciate the quirky little town’s status as the gateway to Mount Everest.
 We’ll meet our trekking crew, grab a bite to eat in one of Lukla’s many cafes, and set out on the trail.
-Our first day of hiking will take approximately four hours, bringing us across a scenic suspension bridge and passing through the Sherpa villages of Cheplung and Ghat.
+Our your first day of hiking will take approximately four hours, bringing us across a scenic suspension bridge and passing through the Sherpa villages of Cheplung and Ghat.
 Along the way, we’ll enjoy our first tantalizing views of skyscraping Himalayan peaks before arriving in Phakding, where we’ll spend the night in a comfortable teahouse or trekking lodge.

 Please note: Your flight to Lukla may depart from the Ramechhap Airport in Manthali rather than Kathmandu, due to ongoing upgrades at the Tribhuvan International Airport.
 Alpine Ramble Treks will keep you apprised of the situation and arrange any necessary additional transportation via microbus.